-Price Target Formula
+Price Target Explained

 - Current P/E

 This price-earnings ratioPrice-earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. uses the earnings for the past twelve months.
 Thus, the current market price is divided by the average earnings of the last twelve months.

 - Forward P/E

-In the Forward P/E ratio, the estimated earnings of the next twelve months are taken into consideration.
-As such, the ratio is calculated by dividing the market price by average estimated earnings of the next twelve months.
+In the Forward P/E ratio, the estimated earningsEstimated EarningsEarnings Estimate is the projection of earning of an entity for a given period.
+Future projects, cash flows, market conditions, and several other factors are considered in calculating this estimate. for the next twelve months are considered.
+The ratio is calculated by dividing the market price by the average estimated earnings for the next twelve months.

 - Current P/E = 80/2 = $40